 • Must possess aptitude for technological development and its implications for appropriate automation of office; proficient in Microsoft Office

 Work Environment, Physical Demands: Multiple service hours; computer data input; multiple concurrent tasks with service interruptions; extensive customer contact; strict confidentiality; detailed work; and driving a University van when necessary

 To apply, please send cover letter, resume, and contact information with three professional references via e-mail to: email@example.com

-Please include “Attn: Head Men's Tennis Coach” in your subject line.
+Please include “Attn: Assistant Track and Field Coach 50%” in your subject line.
 A review of resumes will begin immediately and continue until the position is filled.

 Mount St. Joseph University is an Equal Opportunity Employer